PetLabCo Logo

 Your veterinarian is the best person to give you personalized advice on both the treatment of your dog’s swollen joints and things you can do at home to support their recovery.

-Once any swelling has gone down and your vet has given your dog the all clear, there are some simple steps you can take to help support their joint health.
-These include:
+Once any swelling has gone down and your vet has given your dog the all clear, there are some simple steps you can take at home to help support their joint health.

-Last, but definitely not least, this is one of the most important things you can do to prevent swollen joints in dogs.
-With around 50 percent of dogs now overweight or obese, excess weight has become the norm.
+3. Keep Your Dog at a Healthy Weight: With around 50 percent of dogs now overweight or obese, excess weight has become the norm.
 But this extra weight impacts almost every body system, including your dog’s joints.
-Whatever stage of life they’re at, keeping them a healthy weight is key to looking after their joints.
+Whatever stage of life your dog is at, helping them to maintain a healthy weight is key to looking after their joints.

 Primrose Moss, VetMB MRCVSP